mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 </button>
 {% endprism %}

-And let's implement the `goBack` method that gets called when our button is pressed.
+And let's implement the `goBack` method that gets called when our button is clicked.

 {% prism js %}
 // Inside <app-header>